Ceasar/Encyclopedia/src/Phonetics.rst

 .. include:: index

 ================================================================================
-Natural language
+Phonetics
 ================================================================================

-A **natural language** is any language_ which arises in an unpremeditated fashion as the result of the innate facility for language possessed by the human intellect.
+Phonetics is the study of acoustics and articulation of speech_.